© RESEARCHERS PLEASE ACKNOWLEDGE OR CITE REFERENCES FROM THIS WEBSITE

 Cheryl Murphy of Colorado in September 2012 recommended 'Internet Resources on Citing: The Trademark of a Good Writer'.
 Click here.

-This webpage was published in January 1998.
+This webpage was first published in January 1998.

 `Back' click to return to where you were in DEFENDING VICTORIA